vchirikov/vite-plugin-ssr-solidjs-blog-example/readme.md

 ## Developing

 > **Warning**
-> typesafe-i18n + vite-plugin-ssr + solidjs doesn't work well if you run dev server and add a new
+> We cache typesafe-i18n locale at first run and don't reload locale all the time, thus if you add a new
-> translate function. restart `pnpm dev` (`vite dev`) after you add a new translation function.
+> translate function. restart `pnpm dev` (`vite dev`) to reload locale at nodejs.

 ## Requirements